ARTbio/startbio/docs/AnalyseGenomes_2025/manage_VM.md

         ```
         scontrol update NodeName=<your-instance-name> State=Resume
         ```
       - type `sinfo` again.
-If the previous command solve the problem, the `STATE` should be now `Idle` or `mix`
+If the previous command solved the problem, the `STATE` should be now `Idle` or `mix`
-      - ... and you "grey" dataset should soon turn to orange then green.
+      - ... and your "grey" dataset should soon turn to orange then green.

 ---